zuozhenggh/learning-library/developer-library/integration-soa-workshop/2-build-composite-for-validate-payment.md

 Avitek, a fictitious company, has embarked upon a modernization project to align with business goals of improving customer satisfaction.
 A key area of improvement will be streamlining the order process to provide better visibility tracking orders through credit approvals, fulfillment, shipment and delivery.

-One of **the issue in the current application is that credit card payments are often denied for various, sometimes minor reasons, such as expiration date, etc. Since the process to correct these issues varies across Avitek’s order entry systems, on-premise or new adopted Cloud SaaS application there is no consistent follow-up and resolution with customers.
-Orders may end up lost or delayed in the system leading to customer dissatisfaction**.
+The challenge in the current application is that credit card payments are often denied for various, sometimes minor reasons, such as expiration date, etc. Since the process to correct these issues varies across Avitek’s order entry systems, on-premise or new adopted Cloud SaaS application there is no consistent follow-up and resolution with customers.
+Orders may end up lost or delayed in the system leading to customer dissatisfaction.

 The business has indicated a new credit card fraud detection system must be put in place before year’s end to thwart credit card abuses.
 A consistent fraud mechanism will require the credit validation process to be consolidated across all order entry systems.